LyonSyonII/hunt-rs/README.md

 # Hunt
 Hunt is a (highly-opinionated) simplified Find command made with Rust.
-It searches a file/folder by name on the entire drive.
+It searches a file/folder by name on the entire drive, collecting the exact matches and the ones that contain the query.
+Search results will be sorted alphabetically.

+For example, `hunt SomeFile` will search "SomeFile" from the root directory, and an output could be:

+    Contains:
+    /SomeFileIsHere
+    /home/lyon/Downloads/abcdefgSomeFileeee
+    /mnt/Files/--SomeFile--

+    Exact:
+    /home/lyon/SomeFile

 If the --first flag is set, the order in which the file will be searched is [current_dir, home_dir, root].
 If you're already in one of these directories, "current_dir" will be skipped.

+If the --hidden flag is **not** set, hidden files/directories will be skipped, as well as this ones: ["/proc", "/root", "/boot", "/dev", "/lib", "/lib64", "/lost+found", "/run", "/sbin", "/sys", "/tmp", "/var/tmp", "/var/lib", "/var/log", "/var/db", "/var/cache", "/etc/pacman.d", "/etc/sudoers.d" and "/etc/audit"]

 ## Usage
     hunt [OPTIONS] <NAME> <LIMIT_TO_DIRS>...

 ### Options
-    -e, --exact    Only search for exactly matching occurrences
+    -e, --exact    Only search for exactly matching occurrences, any file only containing the query will be skipped

+                    e.g. if query is "SomeFile", "I'mSomeFile" will be skipped, as its name contains more letters than the search.

     -f, --first    Stop when first occurrence is found

+    -h, --hidden   If enabled, it searches inside hidden and ignored directories.

+                   The list of ignored directories is:
+                   "/proc", "/root", "/boot", "/dev", "/lib", "/lib64",
+                   "/lost+found", "/run", "/sbin", "/sys", "/tmp", "/var/tmp",
+                   "/var/lib", "/var/log", "/var/db", "/var/cache",
+                   "/etc/pacman.d", "/etc/sudoers.d" and "/etc/audit"

     -i, --ignore <IGNORE_DIRS>
+                   Search ignores this directories.
+The format is:
+                   -i dir1,dir2,dir3,... (without spaces)

     -S, --starts <STARTS_WITH>
                    Only files that start with this will be found